nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-5_documentation-and-reports/p1_develop-documentation-n-reports-in-RStudio/s5_v_using-R-markdown-in-RStudio.md

 > Correct: Hashtags are used for headers; for example, ### Results indicates that Results is a Header 3 style heading because there three hashtags.

+### Question 2: The knit button can be used to save an R Markdown document as a shareable HTML report

+- [x] True
+- [ ] False

+> Correct: The knit button creates a shareable HTML report of the R Markdown file.

 ## My wrapped keypoints

 In this section, we learned how to use R Markdown in RStudio.
 Here are the key points from the video transcript: